-Audio version: Ophthotech Corporation, a biopharmaceutical company focused on the development of therapies for orphan retinal diseases and age-related macular degeneration, has announced an evolving, commercial partnership with the University of Pennsylvania and University of Florida to develop a gene therapy for Best disease caused by BEST1 mutations.
+Audio version: Ophthotech Corporation (now IVERIC bio), a biopharmaceutical company focused on the development of therapies for orphan retinal diseases and age-related macular degeneration, has announced an evolving, commercial partnership with the University of Pennsylvania and University of Florida to develop a gene therapy for Best disease caused by BEST1 mutations.

 The company will also sponsor preclinical and natural history studies of Best disease.
 It expects to submit an investigational new drug application (IND) for the Best disease gene therapy to the U.S. Food and Drug Administration (FDA) in 2021.
 The FDA's authorization of the IND will enable the company to launch a clinical trial.

 The Foundation Fighting Blindness invested $1.8 million over the last decade in lab studies for a gene therapy at the University of Pennsylvania that reversed Best disease in canine models.
 The therapeutic effect of the treatment has been sustained for as long as five years and was reported in the journal Proceedings of the National Academy of Sciences in February 2018.